-Grades K-5: Mon. thru Fri.
-8:15-3:00 pm Grades 6-8: Mon. thru Fri.
-8:15-3:10 pm
+Grades K-8: Mon. thru Fri.
+8:15-3:00 pm

-Arriving Before School Care is available for those parents who must drop their children off before 8:00 a.m.
-A separate registration form is required for the Before and After School Care program.
-This form is available in the school office.
-Student supervision begins at 8 am.
-Students are to report to their classrooms at 8:00 am, when the bell rings.
+Arriving Students are to report to their classrooms at 8:00 am, when the bell rings.
 The school day begins at 8:15 am and those students arriving after 8:15 am are to report to the office for a tardy slip.
 It is important that your student arrives at their classroom in time to put away personal items and be in their seats ready to go at 8:15.